Energy policy of the United Kingdom: Energy markets

 A Research and Markets review estimated the 2006 total market value of UK inland energy consumption was £130.73bn.
 Consumption by the energy sector was valued at £28.73bn, while the value of consumption by the non-energy sector was £128.2bn, with transport being the largest component of the non-energy sector.

 The UK is currently proposing wide-ranging reforms of its electricity market, including measures such as contracts for difference for generators and a capacity market to ensure security of supply in the latter half of this decade.

 Primary energy sources of electricity supply

-Historically a country emphasising its nuclear and off-shore natural gas production, the United Kingdom is currently in transition to become a net energy importer.
+The UK's electricity demand stabilised in 2017, with consumption reaching 307.9 terawatt-hours (TWh), marking a 12% decrease from 2007.
+Consumption was evenly distributed among the residential, commercial, and industrial sectors, with each accounting for roughly one-third.
+The industrial sector experienced a significant reduction of 18% in consumption, dropping from 113 TWh in 2007 to 93 TWh in 2017.
+Meanwhile, residential sector consumption decreased by 14%, influenced by higher prices and the adoption of energy-efficient appliances, whereas the commercial sector saw a more modest decline of 4%.

-In 2011 the percentage of electricity supply derived from primary energy sources was as follows:
+In 2017, the percentage of electricity supply derived from primary energy sources was as follows: